strangebuzz/cache-watcher/README.txt

 ————————————————————————————————————————————————————————————————————————————————

 * Create a parameter for the nesting level to apply?
 Make it generic ?
-* Only display the raw go error with the verbose mode?
+* Only display the raw go errors with the verbose mode?
-* Watch Twig files?
 * Handling of XML files? ini files?
 * Handling of the old app/console?